AtifMahmud/VRLivestream/VRLivestreamServer/README.md

 To use the unitypackage and start livestreaming in a new project:

 1. Select Assets->Import Package
-2. Select the unitypackage created in the previous step
+1. Select the unitypackage created in the previous step
-3. Attach the scripts ClientCamera.cs and ManualUIRenderer.cs to the camera you want to stream from
+1. Attach the scripts ClientCamera.cs and ManualUIRenderer.cs to the camera you want to stream from Note that the ManualUIRenderer script is only necessary if your project contains Unity UI elements that should be part of the livestream

 ## Other Notes: